mmexvr/s-design-system/README.md

 Running on Stencil v2

-- Site
+- Site on react
 - 1 Component library
-  - Published on NPM also in its own version
+  - Each component published on NPM
-- 2 Component library with each component being its own stencil project
+  - Each component its own stencil project
+- 2 Component library
+  - Published on NPM
+  - One stencil project with multiple components
 - Assets(fonts, design kits...)
-- changelog
-- Docs
+- Changelog
-- example(angular,react vue...)
+- Docs(MD files)
+- examples(angular,react vue.., using stencil)